-This is the first blog in a two part series exploring the creation of a streamlined developer experience in data mesh.
+This is the first blog in a two part series exploring the creation of a streamlined developer experience in data mesh (part two is here).
 You can read high level data mesh architecture here.
 The practical learnings explored herein have all been inspired from one of our Data Mesh implementation engagement with a large health care provider.

 In the data mesh journey, the platform team plays a critical part: they build the self-serve platform.
 In this blog, we cover everything the platform team needs to consider when building it.

 A self-serve platform is important because it’s responsible for bootstrapping the infrastructure required by the data product teams to build, deploy and monitor data products.
 As Zhamak Dehghani — the inventor of Data Mesh — describes it, a self-serve platform is really a high-level abstraction of your infrastructure that removes complexity and the friction of provisioning.
 In other words, the key to a successful self-serve platform is a smooth and intuitive developer experience.

 As a first step, platform and data product teams need to work together to define and determine a data product’s high level architecture.
 This logical architecture is everything that allows it to function effectively for its users.